The Palisades

 That all changed when I was five.

 The Palisades gave me what New York never could: a sense of belonging.
-It showed me that community isn’t just about geography it’s about people, shared experiences, and the feeling that you’re never truly alone.

 My One Word: Familiar